scottyle/Terraform/README.md

     make sure to have an .gitignore file
     When complete, upload your repo url to slate.

-Part – 2

-    Write a Terraform script which create a (or amazon linux) ec2-instance and copy a ansible playbook, install ansible and run it.

-    Step 1 – Create ec2-instance with key and group

-    Step 2 – Copy playbook using file terraform provisioner

-    Step 3 – Install Ansible using remote terraform provisioner

-    Step 4 – Run Ansible playbook command using remote terraform provisioner

 Part – 3

     Write 2 Modules in Terraform.